K9 Behavior Consultant

 Biography

-• Field Instructor/Presenter for PAWS With A Cause (training service & hearing dog/client teams) from 1995-2005.
+• Field Instructor/Presenter for PAWS With A Cause (1995-2005) training service & hearing dog/client teams.

-• I have given numorous presentations on topics related to dog behavior and training at schools, to charitable organizations, humane society staff, Police K9 handlers, etc.
+• Have given dozens of presentations on topics related to dog behavior and training at schools, to charitable organizations, humane society staff, Police K9 handlers, etc.